peterpolidoro/machine-communication-presentation/text.md

 An alternative to using either human or mouse languages, would to make up a new language and teach that to both the human and the mouse.
-Some sort of in between language that is simplier for both to learn, like beeps or whistling tones.
+Some sort of in between language that is simplier for both to learn, like beeps or whistling tones, like the droid language of R2D2.

 [Whistle Solution](whistle)